Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Introduction

 \section{Introduction}

 A hyperk\"ahler manifold is a simply connected compact K\"ahler manifold with a unique non-degenerate $2$-form (up to scaling).
 Hyperk\"ahler manifolds are always even-dimensional with trivial canonical bundle.
-In this paper we study their moduli spaces.
+In this paper we study moduli spaces of hyperk\"{a}hler varieties, by which we mean hyperk\"ahler manifolds which are projective.

 Two-dimensional hyperk\"ahler manifolds are always K3 surfaces.
-Mukai gave unirational parametrizations of the moduli spaces $\mathcal{F}_{2d}$ of polarized K3 surfaces of degree $2d$ in the ranges $d\leq 12$ and $d=15,17,19$ \cites{Muk88,Muk92,Muk06,Muk10,Muk16}.
-Other unirationality results have been recently obtained for $d=13,21$, cf. \cites{Nue17, FV18, FV21}.
-In the opposite direction, Gritsenko--Hulek--Sankaran showed in \cite{GHS07} that $\mathcal{F}_{2d}$ is of general type for $d>61$ and $d=46,50,54,58,60$.
+Mukai gave unirational parametrizations of the moduli spaces $\mathcal{F}_{2d}$ of polarized K3 surfaces of degree $2d$ for $d\leq 12$ and $d=15,17,19$ \cites{Muk88,Muk92,Muk06,Muk10,Muk16}.
+Recently the same was done for $d=13,21$, see \cites{Nue17, FV18, FV21}.
+In contrast, Gritsenko--Hulek--Sankaran showed in \cite{GHS07} that $\mathcal{F}_{2d}$ is of general type for $d>61$ and $d=46,50,54,58,60$.

-For $X$ a hyperk\"ahler manifold, the second cohomology group $H^2(X,\mathbb{Z})$ carries a quadratic form $q_X$, turning it into a lattice known as the {\textit{Beauville--Bogomolov--Fujiki lattice}}.
-In this paper, we focus on moduli spaces of primitively polarized hyperk\"ahler manifolds coming from K3 surfaces, namely those of which are deformations of Hilbert schemes of $n$ points on a K3 surface, called K$3^{[n]}$ type, and those which are deformations of O'Grady's 10-dimensional examples, called OG10 type.
-The corresponding moduli spaces $\mathcal{M}_{\mathrm{K}3^{[n]}, 2d}^\gamma$ (respectively $\mathcal{M}_{\mathrm{OG10}, 2d}^\gamma$) parametrize pairs $(X,H)$, where $X$ is a projective hyperk\"ahler variety of K$3^{[n]}$ (respectively OG10) type and $H$ is a primitive polarization on $X$ such that $c_1(H)$ has degree $2d$ with respect to $q_X$ and the divisibility of $c_1(H)$ in $H^2(X,\mathbb{Z})$ is $\gamma$.
+For a hyperk\"ahler manifold $X$, the group $H^2(X,\mathbb{Z})$ carries a quadratic form $q_X$, turning it into a lattice called the {\textit{Beauville--Bogomolov--Fujiki lattice}.
+In this paper, we focus on moduli spaces of hyperk\"ahler manifolds coming from K3 surfaces: deformations of Hilbert schemes of $n$ points on a K3 surface, called K$3^{[n]}$ type, and deformations of O'Grady's 10-dimensional examples, called OG10 type.
+The corresponding moduli spaces $\mathcal{M}_{\mathrm{K}3^{[n]}, 2d}^\gamma$ (resp.\ $\mathcal{M}_{\mathrm{OG10}, 2d}^\gamma$) parametrize pairs $(X,H)$, with $X$ a projective hyperk\"ahler variety of K$3^{[n]}$ (resp.\ OG10) type and $H$ a primitive polarization on $X$ so that $c_1(H)$ has degree $2d$ with respect to $q_X$ and divisibility $\gamma$ in $H^2(X,\mathbb{Z})$.}